Incorporation tax benefits for your small business

 5 min read

 Did you know you don’t have to be a massive enterprise to incorporate a business?
-There could be tax benefits in incorporating a business.
+As a business owner, there are several tax benefits of incorporating your business to be aware of.
 Learn about some incorporation tax specifics in this post.

 First, what is incorporation?

 An incorporated business, or corporation, is a legally and IRS-recognized business entity.
 Corporations are separate from the people owning and operating them.
 Its shareholders own shares of company stock and are responsible for its operation and profitability.